 - Fresh cilantro – You are going to need cilantro for both the salsa verde and fresh cilantro for the top of the enchiladas after they are baked.

 - Kosher salt– The kosher salt brings out all of the delicious flavors of the salsa verde.

-- 6-inch white or yellow corn tortillas– Choose flour or corn tortillas, but be sure they are 6 inchers!
+- 6-inch white or yellow corn tortillas– We use corn tortillas but you can use flour, too.
+Just be sure they are 6 inchers!

 - Vegetable oil– You are going to fry the tortillas in oil and vegetable oil works the best, but if you only have canola oil you can use that, too!

 - Rotisserie chicken– The best part of preparing these enchiladas is that you don’t have to prepare chicken.
-Buy yourself a large rotisserie chicken and use two forks to shred the chicken.
-If you prefer to prepare your own chicken you make Instant Pot shredded chicken, baked shredded chicken, or even pan seared chicken.
+Buy yourself a large rotisserie chicken and use two forks to shred the chicken..
+If you prefer to prepare your own chicken you can use skinless chicken breasts and prepare them one of these ways–> Instant Pot shredded chicken, baked shredded chicken, or even pan seared chicken.

 - Monterey jack cheese– Monterey jack cheese melts to perfection on top of these chicken enchiladas.